 Investment Advisor Representatives.
 Registered Investment Advisors are compensated on a fee basis.
 They are financial fiduciaries, meaning they are required to make financial decisions and recommendations that are in your best interest and reflecting your risk tolerance.
 Investment Advisors are held to high ethical standards and are highly regarded in the financial industry.
 Many times they will have additional licenses as both insurance agents and stockbrokers allowing them to earn commissions on certain transactions.
 This gives them a toolbox full of financial tools with which to build your retirement house.
 They are not focused on individual stocks, mutual funds, investments, or markets.
 They are focused on you, to coordinate your assets in order to meet your goals or retirement and legacy planning.

-Call today 1-417-886-5724 to schedule a complimentary appointment with our Investment Advisor Representatives Joe LaTour and Jim Margraf to get a second opinion on your current strategies.
+Schedule an appointment with one of our Investment Advisor Representatives to get a second opinion on your current strategies.

 Retirement is too important for guesswork.